lucasgray/lucasblog/data/blog/unit-tests.md

 ### 8. Beefy boy hardware

 Now that we've made the tests much more efficient by allowing them to run in parallel and trimming down IO (where CPU/memory resources would be sitting idle), we can throw more resources at the problem.
 I upgraded our Github action docker container to the 16 core machine, which is currently billed at 6 cents per minute.

-I've yet to run this for a month to see how this affects our Github billing, but conservatively for 7 devs, 3 minutes per CI run, let's say 3 CI runs per day per dev, we're looking at 75 dollars per month.
+I've yet to run this for a month to see how this affects our Github billing, but conservatively for 7 devs, 3 minutes per CI run, maybe 3 CI runs per day per dev, we're looking at 75 dollars per month.
 Add some dependabots and fudge for deploys, let's call it $150.

+Money well spent.

 ### Speed rating: 9/10
 <br/>

 ### 9. Parallel suite execution

 We had previously run our suites (one React app, the api, some common libraries) in serial &mdash; one right after the other.
 In theory, this would allow a failure of common libraries to fail fast &mdash; you may not need to know whether the api tests succeed if you have a test failure in a shared library.
 In practice, it's simpler and more efficient to just throw a single step in using `pnpm test`.
 This way all suites fork to run independently in parallel, all test execution results are still accounted for, and coverage is included in this step and reported on later.

 This saved a minute or two, because the total runtime of `pnpm test` is now as long as our api test runtime (the longest running suite).

 ### Speed rating: 8/10
 <br/>